navigation

 Welcome to Pi4J

-Pi4J is moving to Java version 21!
+Pi4J moved to Java version 21!
 Please read this blog post for more info.
-3.0.0-SNAPSHOT of Pi4J is already available for testing from the Maven Repository if you enable snapshots in your pom-file.
+3.0.1 is the first release that requires Java 21 or newer.

 This project is intended to provide a friendly object-oriented I/O API and implementation libraries for Java Programmers to access the full I/O capabilities of the Raspberry Pi platform.
 This project abstracts the low-level native integration and interrupt monitoring to enable Java programmers to focus on implementing their application business logic.